unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/shares.md

 ### Using Midnight Commander (built-in)

 Unraid includes **Midnight Commander** (`mc`), a text-based, dual-pane file manager.
-You can access it through the Web Terminal.
+You can access it through the [web terminal](../../system-administration/advanced-tools/command-line-interface.md).

-1. **Open the web terminal:** You can find this option in the top-right menu of the Unraid WebGUI.
+1. **Open the web terminal:** You can find this option in the top-right menu of the Unraid %%WebGUI|web-gui%%.
 2. **Launch Midnight Commander:**

    ```bash
    mc
    ```

-   - This interface offers drag-and-drop navigation between local shares and mounted network paths.
+   This interface offers drag-and-drop navigation between local shares and mounted network paths.
 3. **Mount a network share** (if it's not already mounted):

    ```bash